 – Novak Djokovic

 I clearly remember the day.
+It was blue-sky late spring in rural Ontario, just before the end of the school year.
 I stood near the front of the bookmobile, on its teetering floor, with “Foundation” in one hand, and “Foundation and Empire”, “Second Foundation”, and $2 (birthday money) in the other.
 Each had a sticker price of $1.
 “Foundation” was the thinnest, which seemed unfair, as I had no choice on #1.
 The arithmetic was heart-breaking.
 As I struggled to choose between #2 and #3, their covers alternately calling to me, the book lady said, “Those are buy two get one free.”
 I quickly plunked down my $2 (tax was either included or exempt, I don’t remember which) and ran from the bookmobile with the trilogy like a thief in the night.

 I first read those books sitting in a tree on our farm.
 Tales of a course for mankind stretching into the almost unimaginably distant future.
 A future where science, rationalism, and humanism hold dominion.
 The galaxy in decline, yet enlightenment rekindled.
 A tiny spark of hope that grows into a vast, new, near utopia.